 Dear parents and families,

-I invite you and your child to be a part of UConn’s Pre-College Summer (PCS) for high school students (Class of 2021, 2022, or 2023).
+I invite you and your child to be a part of UConn’s Pre-College Summer (PCS) for high school students.
 This academically serious, yet experiential platform allows students to explore academic disciplines and learn about college life while forming lasting peer relationships, all on a nationally ranked public university campus.
 I understand that for most of you our program is a sort of a “road test” to gain a better understanding of how the transition to college will feel and look.
 While this is exciting, it can also be a time of anxiousness and worry, and I myself as a parent, can empathize with that.
-I have taken careful time and devoted attention to be able to share with you how your child will be supported during their time with Pre-College Summer in my notes below.
+I have taken careful time and devoted attention to be able to share with you how your child will be supported during their time with UConn PCS in my notes below.

-The main goal of Pre-College Summer is to support your high school student as they begin to transition into post-high school years.
+The main goal of UConn PCS is to support your high school student as they begin to transition into post-high school years.
 We provide the opportunity for your child to experience a rigorous and rewarding educational experience through our courses, taught by University of Connecticut professors, doctoral candidates, or industry experts.
-This sort of experience is unique to the Pre-College Summer program, and provides your child a wonderful opportunity to network with professionals during and following the program.
-Our instructors are happy to share their expertise in their academic area of focus, as well as talk about college life and transitioning to college, with Pre-College Summer students.
+This sort of experience is unique to the pre-college summer program, and provides your child a wonderful opportunity to network with professionals during and following the program.
+Our instructors are happy to share their expertise in their academic area of focus, as well as talk about college life and transitioning to college, with UConn PCS students.

-Here at Pre-College Summer, we pride ourselves on the safety of UConn’s campus.
-Our program works directly with the UConn Division of Public Safety, which includes Emergency Management, UConn Police and Fire departments, emergency medical services, as well as the Office of Minor Protection, so that we are able to handle any circumstances that may arise concerning your child or our Program.
+Here at UConn PCS, we pride ourselves on safety.
+Our program works directly with the UConn Division of Public Safety, which includes Emergency Management, UConn Police and Fire departments, emergency medical services, as well as the Office of Minor Protection, so that we are able to handle any circumstances that may arise concerning your child or our program.
 Students will not always see these structures in place to ensure their safety, but it is important that you as a parent understand that your child is in a supportive environment that allows them to feel a greater sense of freedom in a college setting while still remaining safe on campus.

 I urge you to learn more about this beneficial opportunity by perusing our website and I welcome further discussion concerning how this program can be an important part of a planned approach to success after high school.
 Please feel free to contact my dedicated and supportive team at 860-486-0149 or firstname.lastname@example.org.

-Nella Quasnitschka, on behalf of the PCS team
+Nella Quasnitschka, on behalf of the UConn PCS team